joelparkerhenderson/causal-analysis-based-on-system-theory/README.md

 Advice:

+1. Grab the opportunity to make changes after a major loss.

-1. Demonstrate that this provides results that are significant improvements, while also being time efficient and cost effective.
+2. Demonstrate that this provides results that are significant improvements, while also being time efficient and cost effective.

-2. There must be buy-in at the top.
-Grab the opportunity to make changes after a major loss.
+3. Achieve buy-in at the top.

 3. Make the investigation team independent of the management of the group in which the events occurred, and report to a higher level of management.